-Are you someone who sleeps in while your significant other is an early riser?
+Are you someone who sleeps in a while your significant other is an early riser?

 Do you have a new baby that wakes at the slightest sound?

 Do you live in a condo or apartment building?

-You should definitely look into a 3 in 1 underlayment with the highest STC rating you can find.
+You should look into a 3 in 1 underlayment with the highest STC rating you can find.

 Note: The color or thickness of the underlayment has no relationship to the amount of thermal resistance.
 This is measured purely by tog ratings.